 Island Hiking Trails: Abel Tasman Coastal Track (New Zealand)

 This is arguably New Zealand’s most beautiful Great Walk.
-At the tip of the South Island, hikers can explore golden beaches, impressive rock formations andwildlife in Abel Tasman National Park.
+At the tip of the South Island, hikers can explore golden beaches, impressive rock formations, and wildlife in Abel Tasman National Park.
 Because of its easy accessibility for boats, there’s the option to walk a portion of the trail for a day or the entire length over 3-5 days, or to kayak along the coast.
-Wilsons Abel Tasman offers guided group treks and designs customized itineraries to suit varying fitness levels, interests, and budgets.
+Wilsons Abel Tasman offers guided group treks and designs customized itineraries to suit varying fitness levels, interests, and travel budgets.

 Vancouver Island Hiking Trails: The West Coast Trail

-If Cheryl Strayed’s Wild inspired you, hike the West Coast Trail, a stunning 75-kilometre backpacking trail along the southwestern edge of Canada’s Vancouver Island.
-It is one of the many beautiful Vancouver Island hiking trails.
+If Cheryl Strayed’s Wild inspired you, try hiking the West Coast Trail, which is a stunning 75-kilometre backpacking trail along the southwestern edge of Vancouver Island in Canada.
+This challenging trek is one of the many beautiful Vancouver Island hiking trails.
 The scenic route follows ancient paths and paddling routes used by the Indigenous communities.
-Today, it’s part of the Pacific Rim National Park Reserve and has been rated one of the world’s top hiking trails for its pristine beaches, wildlife and rugged beauty.
+Today, it’s part of the Pacific Rim National Park Reserve and has been rated one of the world’s top hiking trails for its pristine beaches, wildlife, and rugged beauty.